wdi-atx-11/command-line/readme.md

    <summary>click for info</summary>
    `~` is the home directory for the current user.
 In finder, it's named with your user name.
 You can `ls ~` to see everything inside it - things like Desktop, Documents, Downloads.
  </details>

+ **You do:** In Finder, press CMD SHIFT H to enter your home directory.
+Then press CMD ArrowUp to go one directory up, to the Users directory.
+Find the home directory with your user name, and drag it into your favorites so it's easy to find later!

 Relative Paths: